PhilippeW83440/CarND-Path-Planning-Project/README.md

 cf map.cpp

-Most of the work and reflection is done in the Frenet space where the longitudinal s(t) and lateral d(t) trajectories of the vehicle are tracked with respect to a reference curve wich is provided by a map (or a reference curve; e.g. middle of the road; provided at runtime in case there would be no map based localization module).
+Most of the work and reflection is done in the Frenet space where the longitudinal s(t) and lateral d(t) trajectories of the vehicle are tracked with respect to a reference curve which is provided by a map (or a reference curve; e.g. middle of the road; provided at runtime in case there would be no map-based localization module).

 The reference curve is depicted below: it is the center line of a circular track of close to 7 kilometers.
-The s and d information enable to locate a point relatively to this reference curve.
+The s and d information enable to locate a point relative to this reference curve.

-In terms of thinking, lane change or not, forward progress of the vehicule, ... it is much more convenient to think in terms of Frenet (s, d) coordinates rather than in Cartesian (x, y) coordinates.
+In terms of thinking, lane change or not, forward progress of the vehicle, ... it is much more convenient to think in terms of Frenet (s, d) coordinates rather than in Cartesian (x, y) coordinates.

 So a key point in the implementation is being able to do accurate (x, y) -> (s, d) -> (x, y) transformations.
-It is even more important if you plan to generate trajectories in the Frenet space like described in the paper from Moritz Werling.
+It is even more important if you plan to generate trajectories in the Frenet space as described in the paper from Moritz Werling.
-Unfortunatelly the starter code provided initially for these conversions was not accurate enough to generate trajectories in the Frenet space: checking by converting back and forth to (x, y) coordinates, we get sometimes errors bigger than 10 meters.
+Unfortunately, the starter code provided initially for these conversions was not accurate enough to generate trajectories in the Frenet space: checking by converting back and forth to (x, y) coordinates, we get sometimes errors bigger than 10 meters.
 So I spent some time to improve these coordinate transforms.

 <p align="center">
      <img src="./img/track.png" alt="pipeline" width="50%" height="50%">